shachilall/Maven-Web-Application/README.md

 # Maven-Web-Application
-This is a maven web application using JSP , Servlets and JDBC.
+This is an introduction to maven web application using JSP , Servlets and JDBC.